kowabunga314/rocketjunior/README.md

 # rocketjunior
-System for organizational hierarchy of hardware.
+A REST-based application for management of organizational hierarchy of hardware.

+Author: Dylan Frost

+Interviewing for Senior Ground Software Engineer II

 # Starting